vishvAsa/kalpAntaram/kANe/v5p1/1_Vratas_and_Utsavas/13_List_of_Vratas_and_Utsavas.md

 a pure spot a golden vessel full of ghee on which a pair of new garments is put; jāgara with music and song; take the vessel to a Viṣṇu temple in the morning; bathe Viṣṇu image with milk &c., worship the image, offer the vessel and utter 'may Viṣṇu be pleased', offer substantial naive dya, return home and gratify the ācārya; sumptuous dinner to ācārya, the blind and poor; KKV 390-91, HV II.
 381-82

 (from Narasimhapurāṇa).
-Padodakasnāna- fast on Uttarāsādhā-nakṣatra, bathe the feet of
+Padodakasnāna- fast on Uttarāṣāḍhā-nakṣatra, bathe the feet of

 the image of Hari on Sravaṇa-nakṣatra and prepare four jars of gold, silver, copper or clay; similarly bathe the feet of the images of Saṅkarṣaṇa, Pradyumna and Aniruddha; repeat mantras over the four jars filled with water from a well, a spring, a tank, a river and bathe with it; removes ill-luck, all obstacles, diseases and gives fame and progeny;

 HV II, 650-653 ( from Vi.
 Dh.).
 Pāpanāśini-dvādaśī—When su.
-12th has Pusya-nakṣatra, it is
+12th has Puṣya-nakṣatra, it is

 very holy and is so called; GK 143.
 Pāpanāśini-saptamı-when śu.
 7th falls on the Hasta nakṣatra,

 that is a very holy saptami; worship the Sun on that day; performer is freed from all sins and goes to Devaloka; KKV 145–146, HV I. 740–41 quoting Bhav., Brāhmaparva 106.

 4-14.
 This yoga occurs in Sr. dark half ( says HV.).
-Pāpanāśinyekādaśī-in Phā. when ekādaśī has Pusya nakṣatra
+Pāpanāśinyekādaśī-in Phā. when ekādaśī has Puṣya nakṣatra

-and Jupiter and when Sun is in Kumbha or Mina or when ekādaśī is conjoined with Pusya-nakṣatra, that tithi is
+and Jupiter and when Sun is in Kumbha or Mina or when ekādaśī is conjoined with Puṣya-nakṣatra, that tithi is

 pāpanāśinl; GK 607 ( quoting Vāyu and Var.).
 Papamocana-vrata-one who stays under a Bilva tree for twelve